statsig-io/docs/docs/ultrasound/introduction.md

 3. Select the time window that you want to observe.
 4. The **Feature Lifts** panel shows two numbers.
 The number in parantheses is the absolute change in the metric driven by the users in the test group.
 The **Delta %** is percentage change relative to the topline value of the metric.
 Both numbers represent the daily average impact over the time window you have selected.

 In the example below, the **new_search_algo_v2** is driving an additional 65,070 **add_to_cart** events per day over the last 30 days.
-This is equivalent to a 5.98% average daily lift in this metric, which has a daily average of 1.1 million events.
+This is equivalent to a 5.98% average daily lift in this metric, which has oscillated bewtween 1M and 1.3M events per day during this time period.

 ![image](https://user-images.githubusercontent.com/90343952/167211755-4e87e8e2-2bb4-4bd6-a50f-56f3e5ce68b0.png)